 The important thing when evaluating promotions is to view your package as an overall total and not the price of each component.
-So…you might get free dining but how much is the hotel portion of your package?
+So...you might get free dining, but how much is the hotel portion of your package?

-The room-only discount offers were:
+The room-only discount often looks like this:

 - Save 20% at All-Star Music, All-Star Sports, Pop Century